 Complete and submit your Application Form

-Applicants must include financial information about both the project and the charity applying for the grant.
+Applicants must complete an online Application Form (available from 1st April) and then email financial information about the charity applying for the grant.
 Incomplete information will mean that your project will not get longlisted.
+Further information is available on our Application Form Guide page.
 We also check the status of all applicant charities to ensure that they are registered with the government of their country.
 Charities that we cannot verify will not get longlisted.
 Please note if you are an Indian charity you MUST be registered with the FCRA, and you must state the registration number on the space on our form.
-Please include the website address of your charity if you have one.

 Trustees review and shortlist Applications